Latvia in the Eurovision Song Contest 2017: Semi-final

 The semi-final took place on 19 February 2017.
 Commercial Director of Universal Music Group Finland and the Baltics Petri Mannonen was a guest juror for the semi-final.
 Four entries qualified to the final.
-The seven competing entries first faced a public vote where the top two songs advanced.
-An additional two qualifiers were selected from the remaining five entries by the jury.
+The seven competing entries first faced a jury vote where the top two songs advanced.
+An additional two qualifiers were selected from the remaining five entries based on the public vote.